vippsas/vipps-order-management-api/vipps-order-management-api.md

 **Important:** Please use self-explanatory, human readable and reasonably short values that uniquely identify the system (and plugin).

-# Vipps Assited Content Monitoring
+## Assisted

-Vipps offers assited content monitoring as a way for Merchants to deal with the regulatory demands of content monitoring.
-For some merchants Vipps can utilize the merchant's webpage for content monitoring, continously verifying that the actual products being sold coincides with the expected products.
+Vipps offers assisted content monitoring as a way for Merchants to deal with the regulatory demands of content monitoring.
+For some merchants Vipps can utilize the merchant's webpage for content monitoring, continuously verifying that the actual products being sold coincides with the expected products.

-## Mandatory use case
+### Mandatory use case

-However if you as a merchant does not have a permanent website that can be utilized for content montitoring, for example you do not have a user facing website or the website is ephemeral/short lived then you must utilize Vipps Assited Content Monitoring.
+However if you as a merchant does not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short lived then you must utilize Vipps Assisted Content Monitoring.

-## Guidance
+### Guidance

 In order to comply with Vipps Assisted Content Monitoring all transactions must be posted to the Order Management receipts functionality described in the [Receipts](#receipts) section.

-# API summary
+## API summary

-## Images
+### Images

 [`POST:/order-management/v1/images`](https://vippsas.github.io/vipps-order-management-api/#/images/postImage)